-Language is a means of communication, transcending the thinking into action and action into ideas.
+Language is a means of communication skills, transcending thinking into action and action into ideas.
 Human beings distinctively possess language traits, and it is a human phenomenon that they communicate their experience through language.
-People utter sounds, write letters, or send mails to convey messages, and the learners or readers process the sounds or letters to get the meaning.
+People utter sounds, write letters, or send emails to convey messages, and the learners or readers process the sounds or letters to get the meaning.

 Language is distinctively a human possession.
-Language is said to be an organised noise, where sound, form and meaning are the three basic components to form a system of communication.
-Language is organised at three levels: phonological, syntactic and semantic.
+Language is said to be an organized noise, where sound, form, and meaning are the three basic components to form a system of communication.
+Language is organized at three levels: phonological, syntactic, and semantic.

-The phonological aspect deals with sounds and their organisation; the syntactic part deals with forms and their organisation.
+The phonological aspect deals with sounds and their organization; the syntactic part deals with forms and their organization.
 The semantic aspect deals with meaning and its manifestation in the phonological and syntactical patterns of language.
 Human beings communicate their experience through language.

-People utter sounds or write letters or mails, to convey meaning and learners or readers process the sounds or letters to get the meaning.
+People utter sounds or write letters or emails, to convey meaning, and learners or readers process the sounds or letters to get the meaning.

 Krishna Menon, Jawaharlal Nehru’s hand-picked Defence Minister, was asked by a journalist a small question, “Sir, what is the secret of your good English?”
 Krishna Menon responded, “You people picked up, but I have learned English.”

 Language is generally defined as a means or medium of communication.
 Human beings communicate their experience through language.
-Ever since the British colonised other countries, the English language also started spiralling effect on reaching the officials.
+Ever since the British colonized other countries, the English language also started spiraling effect on reaching the officials.

 Following the direction given orally, instructions and commands, adhering to simple narratives and descriptions grasping a speaker’s substance and core idea are imminent for a more significant and broader understanding.

-Listening to the radio broadcast, TV programmes and attending any cultural, scientific, social, or educational togetherness make wider attention for a reasonable period.
+Listening to radio broadcasts, and TV programs and attending any cultural, scientific, social, or educational togetherness make wider attention for a reasonable period.